Consumer Warning: The Pink Panther Buys a New Laptop

 It was a crummy thing to do.
 I thought this type of situation took place when buying from fly-by-night companies.

-In 2021, small claims court was the arena I thought but during the time of the lockdown and with a compromised immune system that was unthinkable.
+In 2021, small claims court was the arena I thought but during the lockdown and with a compromised immune system that was unthinkable.

-Editor’s note: This section could also be subtitled Firing back… selected excerpts of emails in response to recently recorded phone calls with HP corporate appear below.
+Editor’s note: This section could be subtitled Firing Back.
+Selected excerpts of emails and HP-recorded phone calls with corporate 2024 appear below.

 April – May 2024